adityapgupta/Sports-Analysis/tracking/README.md

 `detect.py` contains functions to detect the players and the ball in a frame.
 The outputs are written to a pkl file to be used later.

-The team classification is done using a SigLIP model https://huggingface.co/docs/transformers/en/model_doc/siglip
+The team classification is done using a [SigLIP model](https://huggingface.co/docs/transformers/en/model_doc/siglip)

-The code for this has been taken from https://github.com/roboflow/sports
+The code for this has been taken from [here](https://github.com/roboflow/sports)

 The projections are calculated using a homography matrix.
-The code for this has been taken from https://github.com/mguti97/No-Bells-Just-Whistles.
+The code for this has been taken from [here](https://github.com/mguti97/No-Bells-Just-Whistles)

 ## Interpolate
 `interpolate.py` contains functions to smooth out the detections since they contain a lot of jitter.
 This has been done to get smoother outputs for further analytics.